OpenDominion/OpenDominion/CONTRIBUTING.md

 First, make sure the changes you're going to do adhere to the [vision of OpenDominion](#vision).

 Fork the repository on GitHub.
 Then, based on the size of the change, either make your changes in the ~~develop~~ master branch (small changes) or create a new branch (big changes).
 If in doubt, just create a new branch.
-Branch names should preferably adhere to the Git Flow workflow.
+Branch names should highly preferably adhere to the Git Flow workflow using a `feature/FeatureName` or `hotfix/HotfixName` notation.

 When making changes, preferably add tests with your changes if it involves game mechanic-related code (like calculators or services).